 As of 9.13.2021 Snow Pond Center for the Arts is requiring proof of vaccination or a negative COVID-19 test at all indoor events.
 Masks required.
 Details here.

 Kim Wiggin is a graduate of the Hartt School of Music with a Bachelor of Arts in voice and music education, and received a Masters of Arts in Special Education from the University of St. Joseph in West Hartford, Connecticut.
 She has taught special education in both public and private schools in Connecticut for over 30 years.
-She is currently the Director of Academic Support at Suffield Academy in Suffield, Connecticut, where she holds the Kim Wiggin Chair in Academic Support, and manages the individualized academic programs for over 60 students.
-At Suffield, she also helps vocal coach the annual musical, and is responsible for the international travel and service programs to Europe, South America, Asia, and Africa.
+In 2018 she retired as the Director of Academic Support at Suffield Academy in Suffield, Connecticut, where she held the Kim Wiggin Chair in Academic Support, and managed the individualized academic programs for over 60 students.
+At Suffield, she also helped vocal coach the annual musical, and was responsible for the international travel and service programs to Europe, South America, Asia, and Africa.
 She returned to New England Music Camp in 1995 as the head counselor, and has been a director since 2004.
 She is also the secretary of the New England Music Camp Association.

 Bill Tortolano is an arts management consultant, arts commission/grants panel member and active freelance violinist in the Washington, DC area.
 He regularly performs with the Washington Concert Opera, National Gallery Orchestra and Washington Bach Consort (period instruments).
 He served for over 20 years with The United States Air Force Band, performing at the White House, Vice President’s residence, State Department, Pentagon and other high level venues.
 Additionally, he served as Chief Flight Arranger, Director for Audience Development and Director of Alumni & Veterans Affairs.